djangocon/2024.djangocon.eu/djangocon_2024/content/information/venue/0venue.md

 ###### Location: Floor 2

 workshop sessions will be hosted in the spacious 100m² Rooms, two rooms located in floor 2, access by elevator or stairs - a perfect setting for innovation and learning, the room numbers are displayed on every door, navigation will be provided as well.

+##### Audio and Translation

+- This room does not have integrated audiovisuals.
+- 4 cabins for simultaneous translation.

 <!-- check around -->